The Glass Road in the Bavarian Forest

 The Bavarian Forest Glassworks - glassworks in the Bavarian Forest offer guided tours

-There is a lot to discover on Glasstrasse Bavaria.
-If you want to see them all, you need time.
-Some of the highlights waiting for you are:
+There's a lot to discover along the Bavarian Glass Road.
+If you want to see it all, you'll definitely need time.
+Some of the highlights that await you include:

 • the glass forest when it rains